kiba/Writings/tfh/prologue.md

 # Fire: A Brief History

-Fire is a peculiar form of magic that's only available to man.
-Like all magic, it can bend and break the laws of physics to create miraculous effects.
-Whereas other races and species use magic freely, man struggled under its weighty requirement; strong will and determination.
+Magic is the ability to bend and break the laws of physics to create 'miraculous effects', such as fireball and rains without the necessary fuel or humidity.
+It can sometime be referred to as 'chakra', or 'mana', or any other names.
+Some species, such as Dragons, are able to use magic freely, having been born with those ability unlocked.
+While other species are unable to use magics at all.

+Mankind sat somewhere in the middle, unique in its difficult requirement.
+We called our magic 'Fire', given the enormous requirement needed; willpower and determination.

 Nobody knows who were the first Fire users are, but we could probably guess how they discovered it.